 In Texas, a “trust may be created for any purpose that is not illegal” (Tex.
 Prop.
 Code Sec.112.031).
 There are many kinds of trusts and most of them can be adapted to hold real estate, whether investment property or homestead.
 The difference between types of trusts revolves around their intended purpose, so one needs to be clear about goals before setting out to utilize a land trust.
 Is the trust being used to acquire and flip property?
 Is anonymity a concern?
 Or is the primary purpose the transfer of property to a credit-impaired borrower?
 And what about duration—short term versus long term?

-The scope of this article is limited to living trusts (meaning trusts formed during the lifetimes of the participants) for the purpose of holding investment real estate.
-Testamentary trusts, which take effect upon the death of the person creating the trust, are usually part of the estate planning process and can be substantially different, often because of tax issues—so consult an appropriate expert for advice on those.
+The scope of this article is limited to inter-vivos land trusts (meaning trusts formed during the lifetimes of the participants) for the purpose of holding investment real estate.
+Testamentary trusts, which take effect upon the death of the person creating the trust, are usually part of the probate process and can be substantially different, often because of tax issues—so consult an appropriate expert for advice on those.
 Living trusts designed specifically for the homestead are the focus of another article.

 While land trusts can be used flexibly, there are certain basic legal principles that do not change:

-(1) The trustor (sometimes called the settlor or grantor) is the current title-holder to the property.
-The trustor is therefore the person or entity who transfers property into the trust.
+(1) The trustor (sometimes called the settlor or grantor) is the person or entity who transfers property into the trust.